 - Packages: Packages enables you to create collections of related groups.
 This prevents groups from being used together that are not in the same package.

 - Hierarchies: Hierarchies enables you to define drill-down analytical relationships between groups.

 - Calendar periods: Calendar periods enables you to create default periods of analysis for Insight Advisor.

 - Behaviors: Behaviors enables you to specify prefer or deny relationships between fields.
 Behaviors can also enforce required selections and default calendar periods.

-Business logic vocabulary enables you to improve the success of natural language queries.
-With vocabulary, you can define terms and values that may be used in natural language queries that are not present in your data model.
-You can also set the analysis types to be used for queries containing specific terms.
+Business logic vocabulary enables you to improve the success of natural language questions.
+With vocabulary, you can define terms and values that may be used in natural language questions that are not present in your data model.
+You can also set the analysis types to be used for questions containing specific terms.
 For example, you can use vocabulary to: